 Learn more about what ACVO Diplomates are doing in their professions and how they are involved in their communities.
 A Diplomate Spotlight is provided below, along with numerous news articles involving ophthalmologists around the world.
-For more news coverage of the 2013 and 2014 Service Animal events, visit these links.
+For more news coverage of past Service Animal events, click here.

 If you have a story to share about yourself or a veterinary ophthalmologist you know, please contact the ACVO office.